Leonezz/OpenChart/README.md

 ## Background

-When I study Qt, I code on this project.
+This is a toy software based on the Qt framework, the initial motivation is to learn Qt and C++ programming.

-This project is actually a software that makes charts based on data from the user.
-And the kernel of this project is a open source project named [ECharts](https://github.com/apache/incubator-echarts).
+This project is a software that makes charts based on data from local files, the kernel is an open source project named [ECharts](https://github.com/apache/incubator-echarts).

 A short introduction of ECharts: